return42/sphkerneldoc/linux_src_doc/drivers/scsi/cxlflash/superpipe_c.rst

 This routine is the release handler for the fops registered with the CXL services on an initial attach for a context.
-It is called when a close is performed on the adapter file descriptor returned to the user.
-Programmatically, the user is not required to perform the close, as it is handled internally via the detach ioctl when a context is being removed.
-Note that nothing prevents the user from performing a close, but the user should be aware that doing so is considered catastrophic and subsequent usage of the superpipe API with previously saved off tokens will fail.
+It is called when a close (explicity by the user or as part of a process tear down) is performed on the adapter file descriptor returned to the user.
+The user should be aware that explicitly performing a close considered catastrophic and subsequent usage of the superpipe API with previously saved off tokens will fail.

-When initiated from an external close (either by the user or via a process tear down), the routine derives the context reference and calls detach for each LUN associated with the context.
-The final detach operation will cause the context itself to be freed.
-Note that the saved off lfd is reset prior to calling detach to signify that the final detach should not perform a close.

-When initiated from a detach operation as part of the tear down of a context, the context is first completely freed and then the close is performed.
-This routine will fail to derive the context reference (due to the context having already been freed) and then call into the CXL release entry point.

-Thus, with exception to when the CXL process element (context id) lookup fails (a case that should theoretically never occur), every call into this routine results in a complete freeing of a context.
+This routine derives the context reference and calls detach for each LUN associated with the context.The final detach operation causes the context itself to be freed.
+With exception to when the CXL process element (context id) lookup fails (a case that should theoretically never occur), every call into this routine results in a complete freeing of a context.

-As part of the detach, all per-context resources associated with the LUN are cleaned up.
-When detaching the last LUN for a context, the context itself is cleaned up and released.

 .. _`cxlflash_cxl_release.return`: